Functions

 Function declaration

-As said before, any function declaration or definition starts with a common pattern.
-The following is the pattern:
+As mentioned earlier, every function declaration or definition follows a common pattern.
+The general form is:

 [<forall declarator>] <return_type> <function_name>(<comma_separated_function_args>) <specifiers>